thaliproject/postcardapp/readme.md

 4. From command line goto postcardapp/www/jxcore folder, and run 'npm install'
   - 4a.
 Check the node_modules folder and see if leveldown_mobile is there.
 If not, run 'jx install leveldown-mobile)
   - 4b.
 Check the node_modules folder again and see if leveldown_mobile is there.
 If not, goto node_modules folder, and git clone [here](https://github.com/Level/leveldown-mobile) and run 'npm install' from leveldown-mobile folder

-  - 4c.
-Goto file explorer and goto postcardapp/www/jxcore/node_modules and search for *.gz" and delete all *.gz files
+5. Go to file explorer and goto postcardapp/www/jxcore/node_modules and search for *.gz" and delete all *.gz files

-5. Now you can run 'cordova run android' from postcardapp folder (or whatever platform you are using) and it should just run.
+6. Now you can run 'cordova run android' from postcardapp folder (or whatever platform you are using) and it should just run.